 The dollar cost of the war: More than $165 billion—a figure which includes the loss of 3,689 fixed-wing aircraft, 4,857 helicopters and 15 million tons of ammunition.

 In Vietnam the impact of America’s involvement in the war was even more conspicuous: 3 million Vietnamese killed, including 1 million North Vietnamese and Viet Cong soldiers; 250,000 South Vietnamese soldiers; and 2 million civilians, according to Vietnam’s Ministry of Labor, War Invalids, and Social Affairs.
-More than 600,000 North Vietnamese and Viet Cong troops were wounded, while 500,000 South Vietnamese troops were wounded and 2 million civilians on both sides were crippled by mines, artillery fire, chemical defoliants, bombings and the general mayhem of war.
+More than 600,000 North Vietnamese and Viet Cong troops were wounded.
+In comparison, 500,000 South Vietnamese troops were wounded, and 2 million civilians on both sides were crippled by mines, artillery fire, chemical defoliants, bombings, and the general mayhem of war.

 We broke into a wild run across a vast expanse of dry paddies toward a hamlet when we heard the telltale “thump” of a mortar shell being fired.

 “Eat dirt,” someone yelled, and we plunged en masse into a 3-foot deep irrigation ditch.
-Seconds later an earsplitting explosion sent huge chunks of dirt and rock flying through the air and on top of us.
+Seconds later, an earsplitting explosion sent huge chunks of dirt and rock flying through the air and on top of us.
 We were fully exposed in the middle of a 10-acre chain of rice paddies.
 The nearest cover was a small river about 300 yards away.
-We thought about making a dash for it, but small arms fire from both sides kept us pinned down.
+We thought about dashing it, but small arms fire from both sides kept us pinned down.
 We remained there in the muddy ditch for what seemed like hours as bullets kicked up dirt all around us.
 In fact, the battle lasted only about 15 minutes.

 When the shooting subsided, we scampered toward the river, zigging and zagging as we went.
 When we got there, we paid some farmers who had taken cover along the river bank to ferry us to the other side in their wooden dugout canoes.
 Once, there we were met with the aftermath of the battle.
 The bodies of perhaps 15 NVA soldiers were strewn across a field.
 They had walked into an ambush.